 · Upon finding the specific file, right-click it and choose "Open File Location"; this will open the AutoSave directory location so that you can see all automatically saved backup files

 If searching for .asd and .wbk extensions doesn’t bear any fruits, you can search for .tmp extensions.
 However, .tmp files aren't necessarily all Word files.
 Many of them can support files from other applications, so you'd have to do some sorting.

-Recovering Word Documents through Data Recovery Programs
+How to recover Word Documents through Data Recovery Programs?

 As always, the most secure and reliable way to recover data is with regular full image backups.
 Whether you use a Windows PC, a Mac, or a mobile device, having up-to-date backups ensure that you don’t lose your files – no matter what.